Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Supernode Characterization

-\paragraph{Calibration-domain stability.} We distinguish two notions of stability: \emph{phenomenon stability} (does extreme LP concentration occur?) and \emph{identity stability} (are the same channels identified?).
-Across the four calibration domains we test (WikiText-2, C4, code, and arXiv), extreme LP concentration appears consistently, with per-layer top-1\% mass in the same broad range as the main WikiText-2 analysis.
-However, the specific channel identities are domain-conditioned: mean pairwise Jaccard overlap is only $\approx$6\% at the 1\% supernode fraction.
-This instability is not the same as activation-defined outliers: even within a single domain, the top-1\% LP and activation-defined channel sets overlap only weakly (Fig.~\ref{fig:halo-structure}D), although activation-defined supernodes can still serve as an effective protected-set surrogate when SCAR's pruning score is held fixed (Appendix \S\ref{app:lp-vs-act-supernodes}).
-Activation-defined supernodes are more stable across domains, whereas LP-defined supernodes better reflect domain-specific loss sensitivity (Appendix \S\ref{app:lp-vs-act-supernodes}).
-This reinforces the practical recommendation that \SCAR{} should be calibrated on data representative of the intended deployment domain.
+\paragraph{Calibration-domain stability.} Extreme LP concentration appears consistently across WikiText-2, C4, code, and arXiv calibration data, but the identities of the top channels are domain-dependent.
+At the 1\% supernode fraction, the mean pairwise Jaccard overlap of LP-defined sets is only $\approx$6\%.
+This instability is distinct from activation-defined outliers: even within a single domain, the top-1\% LP and activation-defined channel sets overlap only weakly (Fig.~\ref{fig:halo-structure}D), although activation-defined supernodes can still serve as an effective protected-set surrogate when SCAR's pruning score is held fixed (Appendix \S\ref{app:lp-vs-act-supernodes}).
+Activation-defined supernodes are more stable across domains, while LP-defined supernodes better reflect domain-specific loss sensitivity.
+This supports calibrating \SCAR{} on data representative of the deployment setting.